WZRT

 WZRT (97.1 FM) is a Top 40 (CHR) radio station.
 Licensed to Rutland, Vermont, the station serves the Lebanon-Rutland-White River Junction area of Vermont and New Hampshire.
 The station is currently owned by Pamal Broadcasting.

 History

 The station first signed on in 1974 as WRUT.
-It was owned by Vermont Radio, Inc. and was a sister station to AM 1380 WSYB.
+It was owned by Vermont Radio, Inc. and was a sister station to WSYB (1380 AM).
 The call letters referred to its city of license, Rutland, Vermont.

 It took the WZRT call sign in 1989.
 Z97 branded itself as "The Official Ski Station" and later on as "The Official Ski and Ride Station."
 Z97 broadcast live from restaurants and nightclubs throughout Killington.
 In particular, Z97 began a long relationship with two of Killington's largest and famous nightclubs with nightly and apres-ski live broadcasts throughout ski season.